 Join us as we study through 2 Peter verse by verse.
-Our discussion questions, teaching points, and applications can help you or your small group get the most out of this book as you grow in understanding and obedience.
+Our discussion questions, verse by verse commentary, and applications can help you or your small group get the most out of this book as you grow in understanding and obedience.

 2 Peter 1:12-21 Inductive Bible Study With Discussion Questions – Small Group Study Guide Lesson Notes